ricardomrcruz/ricardomrcruz/README.md

 - 🌿 I’m currently working at <a href="https://cbdeau.fr" target="blank">Cbd'Eau France</a> as a intern Fullstack Web Developer.

-- 🖥️ I have solid experience with tech stacks like React Nextjs but also PHP MySQL, WordPress and Prestashop.
+- 🖥️ I have solid experience with tech stacks using Nodejs React Nextjs but also PHP MySQL, WordPress and Prestashop.

 - 🎓 I'm currently finishing my bachelors with WildCodeSchool France as a Fullstack Application Developer.